-Horus is the child that attempts to fulfill the rebirth/reincarnation ritual, the descendant of the noble ancestor inside the grave: they are the same person.
-The deceased inside the burial mound is like a fetus inside the womb: both are waiting to be born from their cosmic egg.
+Horus – the child that attempts to accomplish the initiatic ritual of rebirth – and the divine ancestor inside the pyramid – which is like a fetus inside the womb – are the same entity: both are waiting to be born from the cosmic egg.

 The cosmic egg wrapped by a snake symbolizes the womb during pregnancy and the umbilical cord:

 The ankh was the symbol of life and represented the female reproductive system, intended as universal matrix:

 Like many times he has already done, with the sanctified”.

 The child puts in erect position – a prerogative of those who are alive and a synonymous of life and return to life – the mummy of the divine ancestor, like many times has already happened in the past.

 “Behold, I rise up from the Bowels of the Universe,

 And for the second time I come to the world…